Billyjameshowell/astro-landing-page/src/content/blog/case-study-1.md

 ---
 title: Programmatic SEO in Action — Does it really work?
-description: Learn how we took doubled this sports startup traffic in just 3 months with programmatic SEO.
+description: Learn how we doubled this sports startup traffic in just 3 months with programmatic SEO.
 date: 2023-11-01
 stringDate: November 1, 2023
 draft: false